dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/localized-barcode-element.md

 ### getAngle

-Get the orientation angle of the barcode.
+Returns the orientation angle of the localized barcode element, indicating how the element is positioned or rotated within the barcode.

 ```java
 int getAngle();